Why Business Owners Miss the Path to $1M Net Worth

 Rule: If it doesn’t move sales, profit, delivery, or assets, it can wait.

-From danger zone → millionaire engine
+From danger zone to millionaire engine

 Most owners have real revenue, real clients, and only one asset: the business.
 Wealthy owners pull three levers (in order):